Sixth Form Courses

 What careers could this lead on to?

-Advertising, Marketing, Public Relations, Law, Internal communications, Sales, Editorial, Journalism, Media organisations, Teaching.
+Advertising, Marketing, Teaching, Lecturing at University Level, Public Relations, Law, Internal Communications,, Editorial, Journalism, Media organisations, International Relations.

 What grades do I need for this course?